 This project was designed to improve the readability and accessibility of patient education materials so patients can participate in shared decision making with a better understanding of disease processes and necessary treatments.
 Patient education materials were analyzed and patients were assessed for their level of understanding of literature regarding their diagnosis, treatment, and prognosis.
 Patients are followed at scheduled clinical visits over a three-year period and reassessed for understanding and outcomes.
 The work has been published in high-impact journals including JAMA Internal Medicine and the Journal of Neurosurgery: Spine, and featured by Reuters Health.

-Findings were also published in Dr. Agarwal's 2016 book — co-authored with David R. Hansberry, MD, PhD, and Arpan Vaikunth — The Evolution of Health Literacy: Empowering Patients through Improved Education.
+Findings were also published in Dr. Agarwal's book which was co-edited with David R. Hansberry, MD, PhD, and Arpan V. Prabhu, MD — The Evolution of Health Literacy: Empowering Patients through Improved Education.